TinsaeTadesse17/Wellness-Assistant-AI/README.md

 ## 🛠️ **Technology Stack**

 - **Gemini API**: Core source of information for user queries.
-- **Bolt AI**: Framework for AI-powered conversation handling and recipe integration.
 - **Psychological Frameworks**: Evidence-based strategies for mental health and wellness.

 ---